The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.

 There are no recovery points available on the final exam.

-If you cannot turn in an assignment on time, contact course staff and your partner as early as possible.
-Depending on the circumstance, we may grant extensions.
+If you cannot turn in an assignment on time, contact course staff and (for projects) your partner as early as possible.
+Depending on the circumstance, we may grant extensions (see the Extensions sections for how to request one).

 - Labs: We rarely accept late lab submissions.